 Natural Wine Reading Recommendations

-It is difficult to know the best way is to study natural wine since most formal wine education programs ignore it.
+It is difficult to know the best way to study natural wine since most formal wine education programs ignore it.
 Here we have put together our favorite books, resources, and places so that you can follow your natural wine dreams with us!

 INTRODUCTION: WHAT IS NATURAL WINE?

 Broadly speaking, natural wine is a term used to describe wines that are farmed organically, typically using practices like biodynamics, and made without adding or removing anything during the winemaking process.
 This means no fining or filtering and no adding of acid, sugar or any other components.
 Below we will explore what natural wine is, who makes it, where it comes from, debate around it, and where you can find it here in the US.
 For a deeper look at what natural wine is, check out our page here: What Is Natural Wine?